 Not Currently on Display

 Interior with figures is the most notable example of Earles’s work in an Australian public collection.
+The work is a rare, early and therefore important example of classic Victorian figure-painting within the context of nineteenth-Century Australian Art.

 It is a courtship picture, perhaps even a proposal, and Earles invites us to speculate on the social circumstances surrounding the scene and the importance of its eventual outcome.
 The fine detail and highly-worked surface of this work attest to Earles’s continuing affiliation with the art of miniaturists, with its emphasis on observation of significant details of feature and dress, and its original role as a memento.

 Discussion Questions